Monitoring Red Pandas Got A Lil’ Easier!

 After a thorough review, RPN decided to give apps-based monitoring a try.

 So far, the main issue with the new system has been cell phone reception, Bista said.
-Once the app is out of the testing phase, RPN will consult with the app’s developer to come up with a solution.
+We are working with the app’s developer to come up with a solution.

 Training the FGs and replacing non-working cell phones will require continued funding, he said.